biodatalab/iModMix/README.md

+---
+output:
+  html_document: default
+  pdf_document: default
+---
 # IModMix Tutorial
 `iModMix` is a novel network-based approach that integrates multi-omics data, including metabolomics, proteomics, and transcriptomics data, into a unified network to unveil associations across various layers of omics data and reveal significant associations with phenotypes of interest.

 # Introduction
-iModMix is an R package and Shiny App that can be viewed as a web interface through https://imodmix.moffitt.org/ or accessed locally by downloading and installing an app.R or docker container, or by installing an R-package. iMOdMIx is a novel approach that uses a graphical lasso to construct network modules for integration and analysis of multi-omics da
+iModMix is an R package and Shiny App that can be viewed as a web interface through https://imodmix.moffitt.org/ or accessed locally by downloading and installing an app.R or docker container, or by installing an R-package. iModMix is a novel approach that uses a graphical lasso to construct network modules for integration and analysis of multi-omics data.

 iModMix can incorporate both identified and unidentified metabolites, addressing a key limitation of existing methodologies.